paperllc/eslint-config-paper/README.md

 #### New project, a project without this setup, or you need to update it

-1. Add generated `.gitignore` using TopTal gitignore generator: https://www.toptal.com/developers/gitignore/api/webstorm+iml,node,git,windows,linux,macos
+1. Add generated `.gitignore` using [TopTal generator](https://www.toptal.com/developers/gitignore/api/git,node,linux,macos,windows,webstorm)

 2. Import code style:
    ![Import code style](ws-import-code-style.gif)